 The MPHA shall present its case first so that the issues are stated.

-The parties may present oral and documentary evidence relevant to the case.
+The parties may present any evidence relevant to the case, including but not limited to oral, physical, or documentary evidence.

 The hearing is not subject to judicial rules of evidence and a hearing officer may allow hearsay evidence.